sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap2.md

 ![Table 2.1](../../../images/p36.png)

-In terms of dose‐relatedness, 'toxic' means that reactions occur as a result of drug levels being too high, 'collateral' means that reactions occur at drug levels that are in the usual therapeutic range and ' hyper-susceptibility' means that reactions can occur even at very low, sub‐therapeutic doses.
+In terms of dose‐relatedness,

+- toxic means that reactions occur as a result of drug levels being too high,
+- collateral means that reactions occur at drug levels that are in the usual therapeutic range and
+- hyper-susceptibility means that reactions can occur even at very low, sub‐therapeutic doses.

 The terms 'early', 'intermediate' and 'late' have not been precisely defined; the main difference between 'late' and 'delayed' reactions is that the latter can occur long after treatment is stopped (e.g. cancer, which can occur years after exposure to a causal agent).
 A withdrawal reaction means one that is specifically precipitated by stopping the drug.